humzakhaled/feedback-tool/README.md

 ## Introduction

-The Product Feedback Tool is an assignment given to me as an assessment.
-It enables users to submit, view, and comment on product feedback.
+Product Feedback Tool, an assignment given as part of an assessment.

+It facilitates users in submitting, viewing, and commenting on feedback, with added functionality for mentioning other users in comments.

 ## Technical Requirements